 No grades are transferred from your prior institution.
 You will receive credit for any courses accepted for transfer, but the transferred courses will have no affect on your GPA.
 Generally, courses will not be accepted for transfer unless you received a grade of C or better.

 I took the equivalent of CS 112 (and 211) in another language (not Java) before transfering to GMU.
 Do I need to retake that material here by taking the GMU courses CS 112 and CS 211?

-If your advisor determines you need Java experience you should take CS 211 (CS 112 no longer uses Java).
+If your advisor determines you need Java experience you should take CS 211 (CS 112 is taught in Python).
 You may choose to audit CS 211.
 If you audit, it will be much more important for you to actually do the programing assignments than to sit in the classes, though the classes should be helpful too.
 The course audit form will need to be approved by the instructor of the course.

 If you are a strong programmer it is possible to work on your own to learn Java.
 You will need to actually write programs, fix them, adapt them and extend them.
 To help you with this, you can use a text and/or an online course.